example42/example42.github.io/_drafts/2020-04-13-five-years-of-tiny-puppet.md

     log               log_dir_path       Directory where are placed the application logs data              data_dir_path      Directory where application data lives

-Why is it useful and necessary to always specify the application name in tp::conf?
+Why is it useful and necessary to always specify the application name in `tp::conf`?
 Because in this way all dependencies are automatically managed: file is managed after the installation of the relevant package and triggers a service restart.
 We can however disable, or change, this behavior.

 To disable package and service dependencies: